Nie-Tianyi/rs_algorithm_practise/README.md

 ### 4. Merge Sort

 Merge Sort is a recursive sorting algorithm.
 It divides the original array into two pieces of equal size, and sort them respectively.
-The pseudo code of this algorithm is:
+The pseudocode of this algorithm is:

 ```pseudocode
 divide the array into left half, right half: